Logic + control: On program construction and verification: Conclusions

-We point out usefulness of approximate specifications (p.\,\pageref{par:approximate}).
-They are crucial in avoiding unnecessary complications in correctness and completeness proofs.
+\paragraph{Approximate specifications.} We point out usefulness of approximate specifications.
+They are crucial for avoiding unnecessary complications in constructing specifications and in correctness and completeness proofs.
 They are natural: when starting construction of a program, the relations it should compute are often known only approximately.
-In (Sect.\,\ref{sec:dd}) we compared the proof methods with declarative diagnosis (algorithmic debugging).
-We showed how approximate specifications lead to avoiding a drawback of declarative diagnosis.
+Sections \ref{sec:logicProgram1}, \ref{sec:program} provide an example.
+Also, it is often cumbersome (and unnecessary) to exactly establish the relations computed by a program, This is the case in our example, as discussed in Section \ref{sec:transformations}.
+See \cite{drabent.tocl16} for further examples and discussion.

+\paragraph{Program transformations.} The program development example presented here differs from those employing semantics-preserving transformations \cite[and the references therein]{PettorossiPS10shorter}.
+In our example, the semantics of (the common predicates in) the consecutive versions of the program differ.
+What is unchanged, is the correctness and completeness w.r.t.\ an approximate specification.
+In Section \ref{sec:transformations} we argue that the paradigm of semantics-preserving transformations is inapplicable to our case.
+This suggests introducing a more general paradigm of program transformations which preserve correctness and completeness w.r.t.\ an approximate specification.

-We are interested in declarative programming.
-Our main example was intended to show how much of the programming task can be done without considering the operational semantics, how ``logic'' could be separated from ``control.''
-A substantial part of work could be done at the stage of a pure logic program, where correctness, completeness and termination could be dealt with formally.
-It is important that all the considerations and decisions about the program execution and efficiency (only superficially treated here) are independent from those related to the declarative semantics, to the correctness of the final program, and -- to a substantial extent -- its completeness.
+\paragraph{Final remarks.} We are interested in declarative programming.
+The example presented here is intended to show how much of the programming task can be done declaratively, without considering the operational semantics; how ``logic'' could be separated from ``control.''
+A substantial part of work could be done at the stage of a pure logic program.
+At this stage, correctness, completeness, termination, non-floundering, and occur-check freedom were formally proven; the reasoning about correctness and completeness was declarative.
+It is important that all the considerations and decisions about the program execution and efficiency (only superficially treated in this paper) are independent from those related to the declarative semantics, in particular to the correctness and completeness of the program.

-We argue that the employed proof methods are simple, and correspond to a natural way of declarative thinking about programs (Sect.\,\ref{sec:discussion}).
-We believe that they can be actually used -- maybe at an informal level -- in practical programming; this is supported by our main example.
+We argue that the employed proof methods and the program construction approach are simple, and correspond to a natural way of declarative thinking about programs.
+We believe that they can be actually used -- maybe at an informal level -- in practical programming; this is supported (in addition to rather small examples in the previous work) by the main example of this article. \paragraph{\bf Acknowledgement} Extensive comments of anonymous referees were helpful in improving the presentation.